2019 Pacific hurricane season: Hurricane Kiko

-The final major hurricane of the season originated as a tropical wave that moved off Africa on August 27.
+The fourth major hurricane of the season originated as a tropical wave that moved off Africa on August 27.
 It crossed into the East Pacific on September 7, where it spawned a tropical depression by 06:00 UTC on September 12.
 The depression intensified into Tropical Storm Kiko twelve hours later but struggled to organize further as it underwent multiple center reformations.
 Beginning at 00:00 UTC on September 14, however, Kiko entered a period of rapid intensification that brought the storm to its peak as a Category 4 hurricane with winds of 130 mph a little over a day later.
 It displayed a prominent spiral band wrapping into a symmetric central dense overcast and large eye at that time.
 After reaching peak intensity, Kiko fluctuated in intensity due to varying atmospheric conditions while tracing a sinusoidal path across the Pacific.
 The storm finally lost its deep convection on September 24 and degenerated to a remnant low by 18:00 UTC as a result.
 The low turned west and dissipated on September 27.